What's the best visa to stay long term in Thailand ?

 - Passport with 6 months validity or more

-- Ticket that prove you're gonna leave the county at the end of 3 months (you can book something cheap on 12go asia)
+- Ticket that proves you're gonna leave the county at the end of 3 months (you can book something cheap on 12go asia)

 Student Visa - Ed Visa

-A student visa is a good way to stay about 1 or 2 years in Thailand.
+A student visa is a good way to stay for about 1 or 2 years in Thailand.

 But be careful.
 Now, if you have already 2 student visas in your passport, they might refuse your next application.